Snehitha98/COMP525-Project/README.md

             * Check to see if **neighborhood_group** is not in the dicitonary.
                 * If it's not there, initialize its key and its value by 1.
                 * If it is there, increment its value by 1.
+* Write **total_listings** in a csv file so we can turn our output into a dataframe and use Altair to construct a graph.
 * Return **total_listings**

 # average_neighborhood_price()